5 Biggest Benefits of Taking a Natural Protein Supplement

 Foods that are high in cysteine like whey protein can increase the amount of glutathione your body can create.
 This increase in antioxidants lowers the oxidative stress on endothelial cells in your veins and arteries, relaxing them and helping to reduce the damage they take from inflammatory foods and metabolic states like diabetes.

 5. Protein supplements can improve diabetes symptoms

 Protein supplements can help you lose weight, reduce inflammation and improve blood markers for cholesterol, and improving all of these things is highly correlated with improving the outlook of type 2 diabetes sufferers.
-Since diabetes is a disease of overabundant blood glucose and insulin, this leads to many of the conditions associated with it, including:
+Since diabetes is a disease of overabundant blood glucose, this leads to many of the conditions associated with it, including:

 - Systemic inflammation

 - High cholesterol

 Regular use of a protein supplement can improve your fasting blood glucose by virtue of how long it takes to digest.
 This releases a steady amount of protein and keeps your blood sugar balanced, preventing a crash and the out-of-control hunger that follows a rise in blood sugar.